 Note: this project was previously called the ‘Green Skills Project’

 Thank you to those who provided feedback on the draft Environmental Sustainability Skills report.
-Skills Impact has used your input to inform the development of a draft Case for Change and an IRC Briefing Paper.
+Skills Impact has used your input to inform the development of a Case for Change and an IRC Briefing Paper.
 The briefing paper outlines the proposed changes to training packages, while full details are available in the draft Case for Change.

 For more information on the project, please contact us.